Saswata6019/Diabetic-Retinopathy/README.md

 # Diabetic Retinopathy
 Detection of Diabetic Retinopathy using Data Processing (Tensorflow 1.12.0 and Python 3.6.6)

+- Editor used: Sublime Text
+- Shell used to run the code: Git Bash
 - Libraries used: Pandas, Numpy & Tensorflow
 - DR.csv is the main dataset, which is used for the training and testing stages of the model
 - demo.csv is the prediction dataset, which is used as input for the model after the training and testing stages are completed